If you’re thinking about downloading a budgeting app to help you and your partner get ahead of your finances, Honeydue is a great option to consider.

-Below, you’ll find detailed information on Honeydue including how to start budgeting with a partner for free and what to expect once you’ve created an account.
+Below, you’ll find detailed information on Honeydue including how to start budgeting with a partner and what to expect once you’ve created an account.

 According to its website, Honeydue is a software company that’s based in San Francisco.
 The company developed a personal finance app that offers a simple way for couples to manage money together.
 If you’re managing your money with another person, Honeydue can help keep transactions and budgets organized while making it easier to communicate with your partner about finances.

-Honeydue stands apart from competitors Mint, Personal Capital, YNAB, PocketGuard and Mvelopes in that it allows users to choose what their partners can see and communicate about finances in a simple way.
+Honeydue stands apart from competitors Mint, Personal Capital, YNAB, PocketGuard, and Quicken in that it allows users to choose what their partners can see and communicate about finances in a simple way.

 You can link your bank accounts to the app to track and talk about your transactions with your partner.
 You’ll see recent transactions in the “Activity” tab that you can comment on and react to.
 You can click the “Chat” tab to send messages to your partner.